wso2-attic/esb-connectors/bugherd/bugherd-connector/bugherd-connector-1.0.0/README.txt

       ii) Navigate to "<BUGHERD_CONNECTOR_HOME>/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
-          NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g.: bugherd.cer) CERT_NAME is name of the certificate. (e.g.: bugherd)
+          NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly (e.g.: bugherd.cer).
+          CERT_NAME is name of the certificate (e.g.: bugherd).

       iii)Go to new WSO2 ESB 4.9.0-BETA-SNAPSHOT folder and place the downloaded certificate in "<ESB_HOME>/repository/resources/security/"

       iv) Navigate to "<ESB_HOME>/repository/resources/security/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
-          NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g.: bugherd.cer) CERT_NAME is name of the certificate. (e.g.: bugherd)
+          NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g.: bugherd.cer) CERT_NAME is name of the certificate (e.g.: bugherd).

    4. Navigate to location "<ESB_HOME>/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.